Implicit Diffusion: Efficient Optimization through Stochastic Sampling

 \subsection{Implicit Diffusion optimization algorithm}

 To circumvent solving the inner sampling problem in Algorithm \ref{alg:naive-nested}, we propose in Algorithm~\ref{alg:implicit-diff} a \textbf{joint single-loop approach} that keeps track of a single dynamic of probabilities $(p_k)_{k \ge 0}$.
-At each optimization step, the probability $p_k$ is updated with one sampling step depending on the current parameter $\theta_k$.
+At each optimization step, the probability $p_k$ is updated with one sampling step that depends on the current parameter $\theta_k$.
 As noted in Section \ref{subsec:overview}, there are parallels with approaches in the literature when $\Gamma$ is linear, but we go beyond in making no such assumption.

-This point of view is well-suited for stationary processes with infinite-time horizon.
-We show next how to adapt our approach to sampling with diffusions with a finite-time horizon (and no stationary property).
+This point of view is well-suited for stationary processes with infinite-time horizon, but does not directly adapt to differentiation through diffusions with a finite-time horizon (and no stationary property).
 Indeed, it does not make sense in this case to run sampling for an arbitrary number of steps.
 Our approach can then be adapted as follows.

 \paragraph{Finite time-horizon: queuing trick.} When $\pi^\star(\theta)$ is obtained by a large, but {\em finite} number $T$ of iterations of the operator $\Sigma_s$, we leverage hardware parallelism to evaluate in parallel several, say $M$, steps of the dynamics of the distribution $p_k$, through a queue of length $M$.
 We present for simplicity in Figure~\ref{fig:maxi-batch} and in Algorithm \ref{alg:implicit-diff-maxi} the case where $M=T$ and discuss extensions in Appendix~\ref{apx:adjoint-method}.
-At each step, the $M$-th element of the queue $p_k^{(M)}$ provides a distribution to update $\theta$ through evaluation of $\Gamma$.
-On the contrary, updating a single step of the dynamics of the probabilities $(p_k)_{k \ge 0}$ would only provide a single gradient estimate (after $T$ sampling steps), which is why Algorithm~\ref{alg:implicit-diff} would not work in this case.
-Moreover, leveraging parallelism, the runtime of our algorithm is $\mathcal{O}(K)$, gaining a factor of $T$ compared to the nested-loop approach, but at a higher memory cost.
+At each step, the last element of the queue $p_k^{(M)}$ provides a distribution to update $\theta$ through evaluation of $\Gamma$.
+Note that its dynamics in the previous $M$ steps, from $p_{k-M}^{(0)}$ to $p_k^{(M)}$, used the $M$ previous values of the parameter $\theta_{k-M}, \ldots ,\theta_{k-1}$.
+In particular, it provides a biased estimate of $\nabla \ell(\theta_k)$.
+Importantly, leveraging parallelism, the runtime of our algorithm is $\mathcal{O}(K)$, gaining a factor of $T$ compared to the nested-loop approach, but at a higher memory cost.

-\section{Theoretical analysis}
+\section{THEORETICAL ANALYSIS}

-Our theoretical guarantees cover Langevin diffusions in the continuous and discrete Langevin and a case of denoising diffusion.
-Proofs are in Appendix~\ref{apx:proofs}.
+Our theoretical guarantees cover Langevin diffusions in the continuous and discrete settings, and a simple case of denoising diffusion.
+Proofs are given in Appendix \ref{apx:proofs}.